rackerlabs/docs-offerings/docs/api-reference/methods/get-products.rst

      - The description of the product.
    * - products.\ product.\ *productOfferingPrice*
      - Complex type
-     - Provides pricing information specific to a product in an offering through a nested structure.
+     - Pricing information specific to a product in an offering through a nested structure.
    * - products.\ product.\ productOfferingPrice.\ *description*
      - String